Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results and discussion

 The Heisenberg model and its finite-size ground states are SU(2) symmetric, which means that quantities computed with the correlations defined by \Cref{eq:real_space_corr} should be equal to the same quantities computed with the correlations defined by \Cref{eq:real_space_corr_z}.
 This fact is often exploited, and observables are computed only with $C^z(i,j)$ correlations, which are diagonal in the computational basis and thus typically cheaper to compute using Monte Carlo techniques.
 However, this substitution is only valid if the optimized variational state has indeed found a state that is SU(2) symmetric.

 The real-space correlations can be used to compute the momentum-space correlations

 where $\vec{r} = \vert\vec{r}_i-\vec{r}_j\vert$.
-These momentum-space correlations can be computed with the correlations defined in either \Cref{eq:real_space_corr} or \Cref{eq:real_space_corr_z}, as indicated by the superscript $(z)$.
+The momentum-space correlations can be computed with the correlations defined in either \Cref{eq:real_space_corr} or \Cref{eq:real_space_corr_z}, as indicated by the superscript $(z)$.
 For ordered ground states, the momentum-space correlations will show peaks at the points in momentum space that correspond to the ordering wavevectors.
 In the case of the TLAHM ground state, which has $120^\circ$ magnetic order, those peaks appear at $\vec{q}=(\frac{4\pi}{3},0)$ and the six possible $60^\circ$ rotations of that vector.
 The inset of \Cref{fig:M_scaling_peri} shows the momentum-space correlations captured by a trained RNN wavefunction for $L=12$.
 The peak values are exactly at the points corresponding to the expected ordering wavevectors, which are outlined in red.

 The order parameter for the antiferromagnetic long-range order is the sublattice magnetization, which should remain finite in the thermodynamic limit.
-Typically, the squared sublattice magnetization $M^2$, which can be estimated in two ways for periodic lattices, is used for finite-size scaling.
+Typically, the squared sublattice magnetization $M^2$ is used for finite-size scaling.
+For periodic lattices, $M^2$ can be estimated in two ways.
 The first approach involves scaling the peak value of the momentum-space correlations, \Cref{eq:structure_factor} evaluated at $\vec{q} = (\frac{4\pi}{3},0)$, by the size of the system,

 The same quantity can be estimated using the real space correlations between spin pairs that are separated by the longest separation vector,

 Finite-size estimates of $M^2$ and $M^2_C$ should extrapolate to the same value of the squared sublattice magnetization in the thermodynamic limit.